There is an important distinction between using contractors and subcontractors.

 Subcontractors can be anything from an individual self-employed person - eg a plumber carrying out work for a building contractor - to a large national organisation.
 A subcontractor has a contract with the contractor for the services provided - an employee of the contractor cannot also be a subcontractor.

-Subcontractors undertake work that a contractor cannot do but for which the contractor is responsible.
 For example, a building contractor may hire a subcontractor to complete the electrical wiring part of the contractor's building job.
 The contractor is responsible to the client for the building job including the part performed by the subcontractor.

 Subcontractors might work on task-based contracts with no fixed date, long-term arrangements which can be discontinued at any time, or fixed-term contracts.